iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 ### React Props

 We are currently using the list variable as a global variable in the current application.
-We used it directly from the global scope in the App component, and again in the List component.
-This could work if you only had one variable, but it doesn't scale with multiple variables across multiple components from many different files:
+As a reminder, here's what we had:

 ```jsx
 import React from 'react';